-- If your annuity has a withdrawal benefit rider with the Base Doubler feature, any withdrawal taken (including Required Minimum Distributions) before the Base Doubler date will permanently set the Base Doubler value to \$0. - If you have a variable annuity with the SecureSource®, SecureSource® Flex, or SecureSource Stages NY® rider, and are invested in the Portfolio Navigator Aggressive or Moderately Aggressive fund, taking this withdrawal will move the contract into the Moderate fund.
+- If your annuity has a withdrawal benefit rider with the Base Doubler feature, any withdrawal taken (including Required Minimum Distributions) before the Base Doubler effective date will permanently set the Base Doubler value to \$0. - If you have a variable annuity with the SecureSource® rider, SecureSource® Flex rider, SecureSource Stages® rider or SecureSource Stages 2® rider, and are invested in the Portfolio Navigator Aggressive or Moderately Aggressive fund, taking this withdrawal will move the contract into the Moderate fund.
 Once you take a withdrawal you may invest in the Portfolio Navigator Conservative, Moderately Conservative, or Moderate fund without affecting your guaranteed benefit values.
 If you take this withdrawal and later choose to move to one of the more aggressive Portfolio Navigator funds, your guaranteed benefit values will be reset based on the lesser of your contract values or your guarantees at that time.
 You also have the option to transfer to any Portfolio Stabilizer fund.
 You can invest in any Portfolio Stabilizer fund while taking withdrawals without impacting your guaranteed benefit values.
-It's important to note that if you transfer to one or more Portfolio Stabilizer fund(s), you will not be able to transfer back to any of the Portfolio Navigator funds.
+It's important to note that if you transfer to one or more Portfolio Stabilizer fund(s), you will not be able to transfer back to any of the Portfolio Navigator funds. - If you have an annuity with a guaranteed withdrawal benefit rider and you take a withdrawal that is higher than the maximum guaranteed amount, it is considered an "excess withdrawal."
+An excess withdrawal could permanently decrease your guaranteed income and benefit values.
+If you would like to make a withdrawal and are uncertain of whether it would be considered an excess withdrawal or would like to see how an excess withdrawal will impact your future guaranteed income and benefit values, please call a Client Service Representative at 1-800-862-7919 to request a personalized calculation showing the effect of the withdrawal prior to submitting this request.
+If you do not contact us prior to submitting this form and the amount you have requested will result in an excess withdrawal, we will require that you complete the "Benefit Impact Acknowledgement Form" before processing can occur.

 Acknowledgements and Signatures continued on next page...